-Community Kicks Off Juneteenth Festival with Linen on the Lawn - The Oxford Eagle
+Community kicks off Juneteenth Festival with Linen on the Lawn - The Oxford Eagle

-Community Kicks Off Juneteenth Festival with Linen on the Lawn
+Community kicks off Juneteenth Festival with Linen on the Lawn

-“Really, the whole principle of our Juneteenth festival is to celebrate our community and encourage neighbors and citizens that don’t normally interact with each other to find that it’s a place you can meet someone you never knew lived in Oxford,” Kesha Howell-Atkinson, alderperson and chair of the Juneteenth Board, which plans and executes the event, said.
+“Really, the whole principle of our Juneteenth festival is to celebrate our community and encourage neighbors and citizens that don’t normally interact with each other to find that it’s a place you can meet someone you never knew lived in Oxford,” said Kesha Howell-Atkinson, alderperson and chair of the Juneteenth Board, which plans and executes the event.
 “It is a major community event to me, and I think I can say the same for the Juneteenth board.”

 The festival, which celebrates the emancipation of enslaved people and the contributions of the Black community in Oxford and Lafayette County, was founded 12 years ago by neighbors on Martin Luther King Drive and surrounding areas.
 Since then, it has grown to encompass a week-long celebration.